Financial Planning

 A: If you were fortunate enough to make a large profit on the deal, be aware that you may have an unexpected tax bill on this capital gain.
 How much you may owe depends on a few key factors:

-• Was it a primary residence, a secondary residence or a rental property?
+• Was it a primary residence, a secondary residence or an investment property like a rental?

 • Are you single, married, divorced or widowed?